guardian/commercial-canaries/README.md

 ## Monitoring and notifications

-You can find the status of each canary by logging into the frontend AWS console and navigating to CloudWatch > (sidebar) Synthetics Canaries.
+You can find the status of each canary by logging into the frontend AWS console and navigating to CloudWatch > Synthetics Canaries.
 You'll need to switch regions at the top of the screen to see each one.
-A [combined dashboard of the status checks](https://eu-west-1.console.aws.amazon.com/cloudwatch/home?region=eu-west-1#dashboards:name=Commercial-Canaries) is also available.
+A [combined dashboard](https://eu-west-1.console.aws.amazon.com/cloudwatch/home?region=eu-west-1#dashboards:name=Commercial-Canaries) of the status checks is also available.

 If ads are not loading in a region, the team is informed via email by a CloudWatch Alarm which is sent to commercial.canaries@guardian.co.uk.
 Five consecutive failures are required to send an alarm.
 Another notification is sent on the first pass following five consecutive failures.